input-output-hk/cardano-sl/docs/how-to/test-update-system.md

 Note `e0dae787e163a973ef4e1260dfcf094431046ae3e17d67d601bce4d92eb7da27`, it's hash of installer.
 It would be referenced later as `installer_hash`.

 Note `b66ae7e037ca3503224e8d5b716443b6480df97be114c899f3e7397419e897c1`, it's id of proposed updated and later would be referenced as `upId`.
+Note that currently `cardano-wallet` is suitable for testing with only one system tag provided along installer for it (it's `win64` and `daedalus1.exe` here).
 #### Vote for update

 Wait for 30-60 seconds.